CUD2V/kungfauxpandas/README.md

     Replace <mysqlite.db> with your actual SQLite database file, and replace <container name or id> with the name or ID of your container (`docker ps -a` to see all your containers).
 Then start the container with `docker start <container name or id>`

-1. Upload new data via the Web UI

-    *Not Yet Implemented*
+1. Upload new data via the Web UI.
+By clicking the "Import Data" button in the upper left of the screen, a dialog is presented by which you can upload CSV files to the database.
+The new table will be named the same as the file uploaded (minus .csv if the file ends in .csv).

 1. Adjust web_service.py and change the database connection from the provided sample SQLite database, or use the KFP Python API directly.